AndreCoutinhom/voice_translator/README.md

 Besides that, AI_Austin's tutorial has a truly functional code and a much valid programming logic.

+## Important notes 📒

+This code has been tested and updated until 2023 August 15th.
+Until this date, some of the libraries have been quite troublesome.
+The program itself is unnable to understand any language that is not english.
+Despite some changes on my personal document, the bug seems to be quite ambitious.
+The version of the code titled as "voice_translator_simple_version.py" is the one version that seems to work properly, since it doesn't consider any language other than english.

+###

+I still hope to be part of a project that can make this system actually work and do the good I believe it can for society.

 ## Innovative Potentials 🧠

 On a bright future, I would like to investigate ways to use this kind of software into corporate tech solutions.
 I imagine a device with an audio and visual interface that can be used to instantly translate what people are saying.
 This innovative solution can bring wonders for international relationships professionals.